christophe-cerin/OnlineML_ESP32/ARDUINO/Data-processing-with-Arduino-IDE-and-IOT/ARDUINO-UNO-R4-WIFI/README.md

      - Updates the last save time to show minute-by-minute progress.
    - Handles exceptions (KeyboardInterrupt, serial.SerialException, UnicodeDecodeError, Exception).
    - Ensures proper closure of the serial connection in the finally block.

+**Usage**

+To use this script :
+ 1. Ensure your Arduino board is connected and the Arduino program is sending data over the serial port.
+ 2. Close any other program that might be using the serial port (especially the Arduino IDE's Serial Monitor).
+ 3. Execute the Python script from your terminal: python3 recuperationDataArretTimerEachTime.py
+ 4. Data will begin to display in your terminal and will be saved to a timestamped CSV file in the same directory as the script.
+The script will automatically stop after 10 minutes.